aragon/hack/docs/os-3-ref.md

 ## 5. Forwarders and EVMScript

 Forwarders are one of the most important concepts of aragonOS.
-Rather than hardcoding the notion of a vote into each separate app’s functionality and ACL, one can instead use a generic Voting App, which implements the forwarding interface, to pass actions forward to other apps after successful votes.
-If the Voting App is set up to only allow a token’s holders to vote, that means any actions/calls being passed from it must have been approved by the token’s holders.
+Rather than hardcoding the notion of a vote into each separate app’s functionality and ACL one can instead use a generic Voting App, which implements the forwarding interface, to pass actions _forward_ to other apps after successful votes.
+If the Voting App is set up to only allow a token’s holders to vote, that means any actions/calls being passed from it must have also been approved by the token’s holders.

 ### 5.1 Forwarding and transaction pathing

-The forwarding interface also allows the Aragon client through aragon.js to calculate what we call ‘forwarding paths’.
-If you wish to perform an action and the client determines you don’t have direct permission to do it, it will think of alternative paths for execution.
-For example, you might directly go to the Vault App wishing to perform a token transfer, and the client directly prompts you to create a vote, as you have permission to create votes, that will perform the transfer if successful, as illustrated in the animation below.
+The forwarding interface also allows a frontend interface, like the Aragon client, to calculate "forwarding paths".
+If you wanted to perform an action but you don't have the required permissions, a client can think of alternative paths for execution.
+For example, you might be in the Vault app's interface wishing to perform a token transfer.
+If you only had the permission to create votes, the client would directly prompt you to create a vote rather than let you complete the transfer.
+The flow is illustrated in the following animation:

 ![forwarding animation](/docs/assets/fwd.gif)
-(governance model and characters are fictional)
+> Vote forwarding scenario.
+(Please note that the governance model and characters are fictional.)

-We have designed our own scripting format, known as EVM scripts, to encode complex actions into a representation that can be stored and later executed by another entity. aragonOS 3.0 allows you to have multiple script executors that can be housed in your organization

 ### 5.2 EVMScripts

+We have designed our own scripting format, known as EVMScripts, to encode complex actions into a bytes representation that can be stored and later executed by another entity.
+EVMScripts can be installed on a per-organization basis through a **EVMScriptRegistry** and aragonOS comes complete with the ability to install multiple script executors in an organization.

-Script executors are contracts that take a script and an input and return an output after execution.
-We have built three script executors for the initial release:
+**EVMScript executors** are contracts that take a script and an input and return an output after execution.

 #### 5.2.1 Script executors and EVMScriptRegistry

-EVMScriptExecutors must follow this interface:
+EVMScript executors must implement the following interface:

 ```solidity